 There seems to be daily peaks around 9am and then again around 8-10pm.
 WHO air quality guidelines state that PM10 should be below 45 µg/m³ on average in a 24-hour period, so it seems to be the case.

 “Seeed Fusion is such a reliable and convenient one-stop prototype service that I’d love to work with them again.”
 Said Gerrit.

 During the free Design for Assembly check by Seeed Fusion PCB Assembly engineers, we found a mismatching footprint that was not discovered during the first prototype run, and where parts were out of stock we also worked with Gerrit to find suitable alternatives.

 To accelerate the development of IoT industry to the next level, Seeed is sponsoring Wio-E5 projects 100% with the Seeed Fusion PCB Assembly Service for all hardware enthusiasts, designers, makers, and engineers around the world!
 Good ideas need to be discovered, and good projects deserve to be recognized, realized and widely disseminated!
 Each person is limited to two PCBA boards 100% completely FREE for one design, including PCB fabrication, the cost of parts, assembly and shipping.
 The design must include Wio-E5.

-Furthermore, choose all your parts from the PCBA Open Parts Libraries (OPL) and reduce the lead time to as little as 7 working days.
+Furthermore, choose all your parts from Open Parts Libraries (OPL) and reduce the lead time to as little as 7 working days.
 Meanwhile, if you have mass production requirements, we highly recommend taking advantage of the Seeed Fusion PCB Assembly service and get the Wio-E5 modules for only US$5.90 (40% discount, original price US$9.90).